yusufaine/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-️:information_source: Recipe names are case-sensitive!
+️:information_source: Recipe names are case-insensitive to make it a little more convenient for you.
+This means that `view aglio olio` works too!

 </div>